Product Sense: Understanding and Developing Successful Products

 Airbnb is a prime example of a product that was developed by understanding user needs.
 The founders of Airbnb realized that many people were looking for a more affordable and authentic travel experience.
 By understanding this need, they created a platform that allows people to rent out their homes to travelers, providing a unique and authentic travel experience.

-Product sense is a skill that can be developed over time.
-Here are some tips for developing product sense:
+Knowing how to develop products that people need is a skill that can be developed over time.
+Here are some tips for creating product sense:

-Understand your target audience and their needs.
-Conduct market research and user testing to gain insights into what your audience wants.
+Successful product managers understand their target audience and their needs.
+Conduct market research and user testing to gain insights into your audience's wants.

 Understand the competitive landscape and identify gaps in the market that you can fill.